-Effective July 1, 2015, the base rate of pay for all classifications represented by the Union will be increased by two and one-half percent (2.5%).

-Effective July 1, 2016, the base rate of pay for all classifications represented by the Union will be increased by two and one-half percent (2.5%).
+- A. Effective November 1, 2017, the base rate of pay for all classifications represented by the Union will be increased by five percent (5%). - B. Effective July 1, 2018, the base rate of pay for all classifications represented by the Union will be increased by five percent (5%). - C. Effective July 1, 2019, the base rate of pay for all classifications represented by the Union will be increased by three percent (3%). - Entrance Salary.

-Entrance Salary.
 New employees shall generally be appointed at the minimum step of the salary range established for the particular class of position to which the appointment is made.
 However, the appointing authority may fill a particular position at a step above the minimum of the range.